University of Utah, Department of Psychology

 Brigham & Women's Hospital, Harvard Medical School

-I am an NIH-sponsored post-doctoral researcher at Harvard Medical School in Jeremy's Wolfe's Visual Attention Lab.
+I am an Assistant Professor of Psychology at the University of Utah and the director of the Applied Visual Attention lab.
+Previously, I was an NIH-sponsored post-doctoral researcher at Harvard Medical School in Jeremy's Wolfe's Visual Attention Lab.
 In my research, I study the role that attention plays in a diverse array of paradigms using a variety of neuroscience and psychophysical methods.
 Some current active lines of research include:

 1. Using EEG and the contralateral control method to study the neural underpinnings of paying attention to multiple object / locations.